INSIDE THE SECRET WORLD OF STEVE McQUEEN

 Apparently, the government felt he was a subversive character because of his rebel attitude and drug use and this was an attempt to smear him.

-The author further details McQueen’s three marriages and torrid romances with leading ladies as well as his wild lifestyle.
+The book also details McQueen’s three marriages and torrid romances with leading ladies as well as his wild lifestyle.

 “He loved LSD, weed and booze,” said the publishing source, “but his favorite drug was peyote he got from Navajo Indians.”